Parade Sunday in St. Paul to honor Suni Lee's historic gold-medal performance

 Many in attendance Sunday spoke of what Lee's victory on the world stage meant for Hmong and Asian American communities.

-"It's a big deal," said Gaoly Yang.
+"It's a big deal," said Gaoly Yang, 36, of Maplewood.
 Being first-generation Hmong American, Yang felt a special pride from Lee's accomplishments, which is why she brought along her family, she said.
 Her 7-year-old daughter Bailey had attended gymnastics classes at the same gym as Lee.
 She held a sign that said, "Suni is #1."

 "We didn't ever see anyone like us," Yang said.
 "It was just kind of cool to see someone locally be in the Olympics and win gold.
 It's more special now."